conduition/conduition.io/source/_posts/dropkick.md

 > - Enter your legacy seed phrase
 > - Now wait 1000 blocks and your funds will be available 😇

 **Aggregation server operators** can construct the PQ pubkey $Q$ jointly in tandem with the user, as a multisignature key (e.g. through concatenation, MPC, or interactive multisignature protocols).
 This allows the aggregation server to enforce constraints on the reveal transaction $T$, such as enforcing the payment of salvage fees.
-Given $H(w)$ (which is safe for the user to share) and the joint PQ key $Q$, the aggregator can construct the commitment and opening proof of $H(H(w), Q)$, and either forward the commitment to a publisher or publish it himself, while the opening proof is given to the user, who verifies its inclusion when mined.
+Given $H(w, Q)$ (which is safe for the user to share) and the joint PQ key $Q$, the aggregator can construct the commitment and opening proof of $H(H(w, Q), Q)$, and either forward the commitment to a publisher or publish it himself, while the opening proof is given to the user, who verifies its inclusion when mined.

 **Legacy validator nodes** will ignore unknown transaction fields, and validate spends using legacy consensus rules, which are all satisfied by the legacy witnesses in $W$.